Azure/azure-sdk-for-c/sdk/iot/doc/how_to_iot_hub_samples_linux.md

-# How to setup and run Azure SDK for Embedded C IoT Hub Samples on Linux
+# How to Setup and Run Azure SDK for Embedded C IoT Hub Samples on Linux

 _Last edited on May 19th, 2020._